-Traffic can come to a standstill on the national holidays of Easter Monday, April 25th, and May 1st, particularly in late afternoon leaving Sorrento.
+Traffic can come to a standstill on Italy's national holidays of Easter Monday, April 25th, and May 1st, particularly in late afternoon when many locals return from their day trip to Sorrento.
 We strongly recommend taking a different route.
 The same is true for Sunday evenings in summertime going towards Naples.

 One of the most scenic and relaxing ways to reach Sorrento is by ferry from Naples.

-The Naples - Sorrento line is active all year long, and the routes depart from the Molo Beverello pier.
+The Naples to Sorrento ferry line is active all year long, and the routes depart from the Molo Beverello pier.
 You can reach the Naples port via the Alibus bus route which leaves from the Naples' Capodichino Airport.

 - The high speed ferry takes 40 minutes

 - Routes do not run Saturday and Sunday from November through March.

 - The ticket costs around €12, plus a baggage fee of €2 per bag.

 - Routes may be suspended in case of rough seas.

 - To get to the port of Sorrento to the center of town, you need to climb a steep road or about 100 steps.
 There are buses and taxis which will take you uphill from the port.